 Illumina sequencing chemistry delivers high accuracy, with a vast majority of bases scoring Q30 and above.
 This level of accuracy is ideal for a range of sequencing applications, including clinical research.

-Learn why PhiX can be used as an in-run control for run quality monitoring in Illumina NGS.Read Bulletin
+Learn what PhiX is and how it can be used as an in-run control for sequencing run quality monitoring in Illumina NGS.Read Bulletin